Shabbat without chamin is like a king without a city-a popular saying of the Jews of Algiers

 Since the Middle Ages, the Ashkenazi’s have utilized and combined different types of beans in their cholent, but their favored grain is barley grits.
 A controversial meat addition was made, which eventually became one of the symbols of typical Ashkenazi Jewish cuisine: stuffed intestines (Kishkeh/Kishka) or a sausage made by stuffing the skin from the chicken neck (Helzel).
 All of these, plus potatoes (in most iterations), root vegetables (mainly among German Jews) and at least one head of garlic, are cooked together with a great deal of liquid into a mushy and fragrant dish.

-Kofta / Shifta – The word kofta encompasses a great deal more than soup, but for members of the Kurdish community bring in Shabbat with a pot full of wheat or rice cooked in water, with crumbled balls of rice that are stuffed with meat and fat (solid cow fat for the old school, margarine who prefer not to bite into a solid piece of fat).
+Kofta / Shifta / Chiteh – The word kofta encompasses a great deal more than soup, especially for members of the Kurdish community who bring in Shabbat with a pot full of wheat or rice cooked in water, with crumbled balls of rice that are stuffed with meat and fat (solid cow fat for the old school, margarine who prefer not to bite into a solid piece of fat).

 Our varied cuisines gave birth not only to countless versions of the soup, but also additions specially tailored for each version, placed on top of the dish which absorb both the liquid and flavors.